retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

       10768877,
       10769994,

-Now, if we need to obtain all user_id's from a specific cluster, it can be done very easily using cluster_mapping dictionary.
+Now, if we need to obtain all user_id’s from a specific cluster, it can be done very easily using cluster_mapping dictionary.
 For example:
 .. code:: ipython3

     clus_2 = data.rete.cluster_mapping[2]

-here, clus_2 will contain all user_id's of users from cluster 2.
+here, clus_2 will contain all user_id’s of users from cluster 2.

 Visualizing results
 ===================

 Very often it is useful to have a high-level overview of the results of clusterization immediately after clusterization was done.
 Clusters statistics can be shown with the clusterization by including plot_type parameter:

 .. code:: ipython3